espocrm/documentation/docs/development/metadata/fields.md

 _true_ | _false_

-If you merge records, is this field type mergeable.
+Whether this field type is mergeable (when merging duplicate records).

 ### notCreatable

 _true_ | _false_

-Could be created a field with this type in Entity Manager.
+Whether the field of this type can be created in the Entity Manager tool.

 ### readOnly